 A number of issues are driving the rise of food fraud in Africa.
 First, the increasing complexity of food systems, ingredients with long supply chains and varying levels of scrutiny and standards, makes it very difficult to trace the origins of food products.
 Second, local manufacturers face increased competition from cheaper imports, which often have lower standards for African destinations, and so they may use inferior or even unregulated ingredients in their products to reduce their production costs.
 Third, weak regulatory standards, systems and tracking mechanisms create loop holes in which counterfeiters can thrive.

 We do not yet know the full economic or health impacts of food fraud, but it seems certain that if left unchecked, this trend will exacerbate the nutrition and health challenges facing many countries in Africa.
 It could derail efforts to build strong and vibrant local food systems.

-The cost of prevention is much lower than that of inaction, and everyone has a critical role to play.
 Fortunately, some African countries and companies are beginning to take action.
 Many have signed on to CODEX—a WHO/FAO initiative that sets global standards for safe food.
 South Africa has enforced extensive labelling regulations.
 It has prohibited Sudan I to IV as a food coloring, and regulatory agencies have removed products with this dangerous chemical from shelves.
 The Kenya Bureau of Standards and the Ghana Food and Drug Authority are likewise raising awareness among traders and retailers about the harmful effects of food fraud.